Sam Sokolow: Career

 Besides Genius, Sokolow is currently working on a number of TV and film projects and producing a film written by his brother centered on the legacy of Chuck Taylor and Converse.
-On January 30, 2019, Sokolow officially launched Nice Media Studios, the successor to EUE/Sokolow, with partners Ron Thomson and Chris Cooney.
-Sokolow serves as the company's chairman.
-This new, fully independent studio aims to create premium television productions for domestic and international markets.
-Their first project is expected in late 2019.

 Personal life

 Sokolow married actress and author Julia Fowler in 2003.
 They currently reside in Venice, California.

 Sokolow's older brother Alec Sokolow is an Oscar-nominated screenwriter known for Toy Story.